Sound and Complete Verification of Polynomial Networks: Introduction

 {\textbf{Notation:}} We use the shorthand $[n] := \{1,2,\dots, n\} $ for a positive integer $n$.
 We use bold capital (lowercase) letters, e.g., $\bm{X}$ ($\bm{x}$) for representing matrices (vectors).
 The $j^{\text{th}}$ column of a matrix $\bm{X}$ is given by $\bm{x}_{:j}$.
 The element in the $i^{\text{th}}$ row and $j^{\text{th}}$ column is given by $x_{ij}$, similarly, the $i^{\text{th}}$ element of a vector $\bm{x}$ is given by $x_{i}$.
 The element-wise (Hadamard) product, symbolized with $*$, of two matrices (or vectors) in $\realnum^{d_{1} \times d_{2}}$ (or $\realnum^{d}$) gives another matrix (or vector) in $\realnum^{d_{1} \times d_{2}}$ (or $\realnum^{d}$).
 The $\ell_{\infty}$ norm of a vector $\bm{x} \in \realnum^{d}$ is given by: $||\bm{x}||_{\infty} = \max_{i \in [d]} |x_{i}|$.
 Lastly, the operators $\lb$ and $\ub$ give the lower and upper bounds of a scalar, vector or matrix function by IBP, see \cref{subsec:IBP_PN}.

-{\textbf{Roadmap:}} We provide the necessary background by introducing the PN architecture and formalizing the Robustness Verification problem in \cref{sec:background}. \cref{sec:method} provides a \textit{sound} and \textit{complete} method called VPN to tackle PN verification problem.
-In \cref{sec:related}, we discuss the related works in the context of our contributions. \cref{sec:experiments} is devoted to experimental validation.
+{\textbf{Roadmap:}} We provide the necessary background by introducing the PN architecture and formalizing the Robustness Verification problem in \cref{sec:background}. \cref{sec:method} provides a \textit{sound} and \textit{complete} method called VPN to tackle PN verification problem. \cref{sec:experiments} is devoted to experimental validation.
 Additional experiments, details and proofs are deferred to the appendix.